solislemuslab/PhyloDiamond.jl/docs/src/index.md

 # PhyloDiamond.jl

-[PhyloDiamond.jl](https://github.com/solislemuslab/PhyloDiamond.jl) is a [Julia](http://julialang.org/) package to perform PhyloDiamond.
+[PhyloDiamond.jl](https://github.com/solislemuslab/PhyloDiamond.jl) is a [Julia](http://julialang.org/) package to perform PhyloDiamond algorithm to infer 4-node hybridization cycles in phylogenetic networks using algebraic invariants.

 ## References

 If you use `PhyloDiamond.jl` in your work, we kindly ask that you cite the following paper:

-- Ozminkowski, S., Solís-Lemus, C. (2022).
-Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model.  [arXiv: 2208.05600](https://arxiv.org/abs/2208.05600).
+- Wu, Z., Solís-Lemus, C. (2022).
+Ultrafast learning of 4-node hybridization cycles in phylogenetic networks using algebraic invariants. [arXiv:2211.16647](https://arxiv.org/abs/2211.16647).